-This is most people’s idea of scuba diving holidays: reasonably warm, clear water, with a variety of colourful corals and marine life.
-Staying at a bespoke dive resort, or a resort with a dive centre nearby.
+This is most people’s idea of scuba diving holidays: warm, clear water, with a variety of colourful corals and marine life.
 Not necessarily there just to dive, but certainly taking advantage of the opportunities to do so.
-Let’s take this one country by country. .
+Let’s take this one country by country.
+Here are a few suggestions for easy diving and great places to learn to dive.

 Fiji is an obvious choice as there are regular flights and it is only four hours to this friendly island nation.
 In broad terms, the Coral Coast Resorts of Viti Levu and the Mamanuca Islands are a good family friendly snorkel and dive introduction to Fiji.
 Backpackers tend to head off island hopping up the Yasawas, as that offers snorkelling with Mantas and sharks and can also be a cheap place to get certified.